Up and running

 Requires macOS 13 Ventura or later · Works on any Mac with a Force Touch trackpad

-The extension detects when your cursor hovers over elements, and signals the Mac app to fire haptic feedback.
+The extension detects when your cursor hovers over links, buttons, and inputs, and signals the Mac app to fire haptic feedback.
 It sends only element type - no page data ever leaves your browser.

 No browsing data collected